 Providing special catering services to specific niche-oriented groups to increase the impact of your business operations.

-- What food types do you want to serve your niche?
+- What type of food do you want to serve your niche?

 - Is it vegan or gluten-free cuisine?